-The UAE incorporated banks are predominantly focused on the domestic market but a number have small operations overseas and are showing growing interest in cross-border business, a trend which is likely to continue in the event of further merger activity in the sector.
+The UAE incorporated banks are predominantly focused on the UAE market but a number have small operations overseas and are showing growing interest in cross-border business, a trend which is likely to continue in the event of further merger activity in the sector.

 With a large number of banks, competing for a limited number of wholesale lending opportunities, most banks historically turned to retail banking, a previously untapped market.
 However, increasing competition in this area has gradually eroded margins and encouraged a relaxation of lending criteria.
-As the market has been tested only to a limited extent under adverse conditions, it is difficult to predict the future likelihood of asset quality problems.

-Expansion of retail operations has required heavy investment in distribution channels, particularly automated teller machine (ATM) networks, kiosks and telephone and internet banking services.
+Expansion of retail operations has also required heavy investment in distribution channels.
 As a consequence, IT costs have been a prominent feature of many UAE banks' expenses in addition to employee costs.